alexm-dev/runner/README.md

 `$HOME/.config/runner/runner.toml` (on both Unix and Windows, inside the user folder)

-You can override the config path by setting a environment variable:
+You can override the config path by setting an environment variable:

 ```bash
 # Unix